 FBI agents in Harney County have blocked the roads in and out of the refuge.

 Bates argued Ryan Bundy, a father of eight, has lived most of his life within a 100-mile radius and has little criminal history.

 “The only violence in this entire case has been perpetrated by the government,” Bates said, before bringing up deceased militant spokesman LaVoy Finicum.
 “You’re right someone died — at the hands of the police.”

 In addition to Payne and the Bundy brothers, Beckerman also denied bail for Dylan “Captain Moroni” Anderson and Jason Patrick.

 The judge granted bail to defendants Joseph O’Shaughnessy and Shawna Cox, but federal prosecutors appealed the decision.
 As a result, a ruling in their hearings has been stayed until Tuesday.

 Beckerman made no decision by the close of court for conservative Ohio radio host Pete Santilli, who spent much of the occupation being a mouthpiece for the militants and hosting an online radio show – some of which prosecutors are using as evidence against the defendants.

 The judge said she needed more time to review his case.

 Two other militants, Brian “Booda” Cavalier and Oregon resident Duane Ehmer, did not have detention hearings Friday because they had not met with their attorneys yet.

-At their initial court appearances earlier this week, most of the militants’ defense lawyers asked that their clients be released from detention.
+earlier this week, most of the militants’ defense lawyers asked that their clients be released from detention.